Search

 No matter your age or how much you earn, it can be easy to mismanage money.
 Avoiding or recovering from these money mishaps will help you do more with what you have and feel more confident in your finances moving forward.

-Having some optimism can be good and helpful, but excessively relying on luck doesn't usually pair well with financial stability.
-Most people don't expect to get sick or injured, or figure that they'll cope just fine if an unexpected expense comes up.
+Having some optimism can be helpful, but excessively relying on luck doesn't usually pair well with financial stability.
+Most people don't expect to get sick or injured or figure that they'll cope just fine if an unexpected expense comes up.
 But the fact is more than 35% of Americans don't have enough to cover a $400 emergency expense, let alone get by for a few months without their current paycheck.

 When you don't have a safety net, you risk taking on debt or struggling to make ends meet, both of which can be a big threat to your financial security.

-4. Living on credit
+4. Overusing credit cards

 When you're drowning in debt, financial progress can feel impossible.
 "Bad" debt in particular, such as high-interest loans and lines of credit, can be difficult to pay off entirely because the longer you have them, the more they cost you.
 Living off credit cards and letting large balances linger can leave you paying hundreds of dollars in interest—money that could be going toward your savings.